Pediatric Dentists Use Demographics and Competitive Data to Open and Expand Their Business

 Dr. S and his business partner, Dr. R, opened in the Rio Grande Valley and not only replicated their business model — they proved it.
 PRG took Dr. S and Dr. R from 1 location to 5 locations quickly and grew slowly from there.

 After that costly deal, Dr. S and Dr. R decided to work exclusively with Practice Real Estate Group.
 PRG knows its model inside and out — down to what it can earn in revenue per square foot.

 Dr. S and Dr. R are also leveraging PRG’s deep knowledge of their model and the market to expand in Colorado.
 Most recently, Dr. S met PRG at the Denver airport and toured sites from Pueblo to Ft.
 Collins — analyzing everything from accessibility to curb cuts.
 When they opened their first office out of state, the schedule was full on opening day.

 Dr. S and Dr. R’s model is now 13 years old with over 500 employees.
 They have over 40 locations and PRG has not changed the level of customer service or quality of their process.
 The brokerage still launches searches with a market analysis — not assumptions.
 They still tour sites in person whenever possible, knowing that Google Earth simply cannot make up for the feel of a place — how the co-tenants keep their shops, the layout of a parking lot, or how easy it will be for a customer to turn in.

-And it is not just Dr. S and Dr. R that are impressed with PRG’s work — their growth has been so desirable, a private equity firm pursued them and now owns part of the company.
-But most importantly, there is now greater access to high quality dental care in some of the lowest income communities in the nation.
+And it is not just Dr. S and Dr. R who are impressed with PRG’s work — their growth has been so desirable, that a private equity firm pursued them and now owns part of the company.
+But most importantly, there is now greater access to high-quality dental care in some of the lowest-income communities in the nation.